-Domain: Instruction and Student Achievement lm plementa ation Stat tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В Α runy 23.
+Domain: Instruction and Student Achievement Im plementa ation Sta tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A runy 23.
 There is a schoolwide approach to facilitate positive, interdependent relationships and social responsibility among all students with and without disabilities across all general education and natural contexts.
 The school has one or more schoolwide programs in place that address the following: Formal, academic and social peer support Social and community inclusion Anti-bullying Conflict mediation Student problem solving Character education Self-determination and self-advocacy Community service projects Global cultural and diversity awareness Teachers include team-building and class-building structures to create and support positive interactions among students with and without disabilities.
-School guidance counselor(s) are involved in identifying and coordinating schoolwide programs for anti-bullying, peer supports, etc. Y Personalization HOPE Good Deed Friday Sugge ested Measures: Peer support roster, roste r and syllabus of anti-bullying and character education pro grams, lis t of comm unity serv ice projec ts.
+School guidance counselor(s) are involved in identifying and coordinating schoolwide programs for anti-bullying, peer supports, etc. Y Peer counselors, conflict resolutions, Peer Buddies, Leadership class, Big Brothers Big Sister, Mentor Program, After and Before School Clubs, etc Sugge ested Measures: Peer support roster, roste r and syllabus of anti-bullying and character education pro grams, lis t of comm nunity serv vice proje cts.
 Note: Aligns with District BPIE Indicator #22.
-Thes se programs can be formal or informal, but should involve t he entire school.
+The se programs can be formal or informal, but should involve the entire school.
 Comm ents:

 Domain: Instruction and Student Achievement

-lm plementa ation Sta tus
+Im plementa ation Stat us

-Indicator Examples or Evidence of Practice Not Not Part Fulls Data Sources/Supporting Evidence
+Indicator Examples or Evidence of Practice Not Part ially Data Sources/Supporting Evidence

 yet В Α Fully

 24. There is a schoolwide approach for planning and implementing UDL across all instructional and non-instructional school contexts.
 Teachers differentiate instruction to allow multiple means of representation, expression and engagement.
 Lessons are presented in visual and oral formats.
 The student responds using eye gaze, choices cards and/or gestures.
 Appropriate response time is given for SWDs to participate.
 Instructional technology, matched to the needs of individual students, is effectively used for instruction in all classrooms.
-Teachers and support personnel use assistive technology for students who need it, including low-tech strategies and high-tech communication systems and software, such as: Book pages equipped with foam tabs for Pre-K students to easily turn pages; A visual schedule that includes items with Velcro for ease of manipulation on the schedule board; Wide classroom aisles to accommodate students with limited mobility; Table heights adjusted to accommodate a wheelchair, a stander or students of short stature; Choice boards or software programs for visual schedules and assignments; Pencil grips; Wood blocks to raise the desk level; Specialized computer software, digital text, iPadsTM, Alpha-SmartsTM or FM systems to ensure meaningful participation in instructional activities; A tudent with scoliosis is provided with a lab stool with a back so that he can participate fully in instructional activities; and An FM system is provided in class for a student who needs auditory support.
-Teachers tier assignments/assessments.
-Teachers tier assignments/assessments.
+Teachers and support personnel use assistive technology for students who need it, including low-tech strategies and high-tech communication systems and software, such as: Book pages equipped with foam tabs for Pre-K students to easily turn pages; A visual schedule that includes items with Velcro for ease of manipulation on the schedule board; Wide classroom aisles to accommodate students with limited mobility; Table heights adjusted to accommodate a wheelchair, a stander or students of short stature; Choice boards or software programs for visual schedules and assignments; Pencil grips; Wood blocks to raise the desk level; Specialized computer software, digital text, iPadsTM, Alpha-SmartsTM or FM systems to ensure meaningful participation in instructional activities; A student with scoliosis is provided with a lab stool with a back so that he can participate fully in instructional activities; and An FM system is provided in class for a student who needs auditory support.
+Teachers allow students to respond orally on assessments.
 Teachers involve students with disabilities by regularly using instructional strategies that support more complex thinking rather than watering down the curriculum.
-List of students w/devices Tech Cart
+Teachers are been trained in UDL but they do not know how to implement it.